-This section explains what will happen with your application to study at Harper Adams once it has been submitted to us.
-Your application will be reviewed by our admissions team alongside our Course Managers before a decision is made.
+This section explains what will happen to your application to study at Harper Adams once it has been submitted to us.
+Your application will be reviewed by our Admissions Team alongside our Course Managers before a decision is made.

 We endeavour to begin to process applications within a few days of receipt.
 You will receive an email acknowledgement when your application has been successfully imported into our system, which could be a few days after you have submitted it on UCAS.
 We may need to contact you for further information if we are unable to consider your application without it, so please ensure that you regularly check your emails.
 We may ask for copies of certificates, details of work experience completed or anything else which may be missing from the UCAS form.
-Some courses (Agriculture, Engineering, Extended Programme, and Veterinary Physiotherapy) will require you to come to an interview before a decision can be made on your application, and we will arrange this with you if necessary.
-The latest date by which all universities must advise you of their decision is usually 1st May (for on-time applications).
+Our Extended Degree Programme courses and international students require an interview before a decision can be made on your application, and we will arrange this with you if necessary.
+The latest date by which all universities must advise you of their decision is usually early May (for on-time applications).

 If you are unsuccessful we will write to you personally to explain the reason for our decision and offer advice for any future applications where applicable.

 If you receive an offer it will either be conditional or unconditional.

 A conditional offer means you still need to meet some of our requirements, which could be exam results, amount or type of work experience, English language requirements or other conditions such as deposits for international students.

 An unconditional offer means that you have met all of our requirements and will have a confirmed place at Harper Adams University should you choose to accept it.

 Once you have an offer from Harper Adams University, please visit the proceeding with your application page.

 We are happy to answer any questions you may have, either by phone or email.

 +44 (0)1952 81 5000